 If you or a loved family member has sustained an injury or died in a head-on collision, you deserve full and fair compensation for injury-related losses caused by another motorist’s negligent driving.
 Head-on collisions can cause life-altering injuries that devastate victims and their families physically, emotionally, and financially.
 Call upon an experienced attorney to guide you through this challenging time after a car accident.

 The skilled legal team at George Salinas Injury Lawyers in Austin is here to guide you through the legal process and determine the best path for you and your family.
-Contact us at George Salinas Injury Lawyers online to schedule a free consultation and discuss the details of your case.
+Contact us or call (210)-225-0909 at George Salinas Injury Lawyers online to schedule a free consultation and discuss the details of your case.